taniamichelle/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-Both array methods iterate over all the data, but .map returns a new array and requires a return statement, while .forEach does NOT return a new array and requires at least two parameters: a callback and a currentValue
+Both array methods iterate over all the data, but .map returns a new array and requires a return statement, while .forEach does NOT return a new array and requires at least two parameters (and hence two arguments): a callback and a currentValue.

 2. What is the difference between a function and a method?

+functions are explicitly passed data and called by name to return a value while methods are essentially functions WITHIN objects that are implicitly passed the object on which it was called and can therefore can operate on the data within a class

 3. What is closure?

+closures are placeholders to store information which we'll need and use later

 4. Describe the four rules of the 'this' keyword.

+   1) Window/Global Object: in global scope, .this will refer to the window/console Object
+   2) Implicit Binding: allows us to call the object directly left of the dot; used with object literals
+   3) New: when you invoke a function with 'new' followed by an object name with the first letter capitalized, .this will refer to the newly constructed object
+   4) Explicit: allows us to explicitly state what .this refers to in any given function

 5. Why do we need super() in an extended class?

+super serves the purpose of the this keyword AND methods.
+It removes the need to use Parent.call() and Object.create()) that are used in prototypes

 ## Project Set up